NFL playoff schedule 2022: Bracket, dates, times, TV channel, scores for AFC, NFC Divisional round games - ProFootballTalk

 The 2021 NFL regular season has come to an end and the 2022 postseason is underway.
-Eight teams remain in the Divisional round entering today.
-Teams left in the NFL playoffs include: Tennessee Titans, Kansas City Chiefs, Buffalo Bills, Cincinnati Bengals, Green Bay Packers, Tampa Bay Buccaneers, Los Angeles Rams and San Francisco 49ers.
+Six teams remain in the Divisional round entering today.
+Teams left in the NFL playoffs include: Kansas City Chiefs, Buffalo Bills, Cincinnati Bengals, Tampa Bay Buccaneers, Los Angeles Rams and San Francisco 49ers.

 READ MORE: PFT’s NFL 2022 divisional round picks